 - The appealing student has the right to bring witnesses to the hearing.
 If they did not already do so during the incident investigation, they must submit a written statement to the Conduct Officer within 24 hours prior to the hearing.
 Character witnesses are not allowed.

-- A Disciplinary Appeals Committee hearing is restricted to the chairperson, two student board members, two faculty/staff members, the Conduct Officer, approved witnesses, the appealing student and his/her advisor(s).
+- A Disciplinary Appeals Committee hearing is restricted to the chairperson, two student board members, two faculty/staff members, the Conduct Officer, approved witnesses, the appealing student and their advisor(s).

-- An Appeal Hearing heard by the Vice President for Student Affairs is limited to that individual or designee, the Conduct Officer, approved witnesses, and the appealing student and his/her advisor(s).
+- An Appeal Hearing heard by the Vice President for Student Affairs is limited to that individual or designee, the Conduct Officer, approved witnesses, and the appealing student and their advisor(s).

 - The appealing student may request any individual Committee member be removed from the appeal hearing, providing acceptable reasons for the request are stated at the start of the appeal.
 The request may or may not be granted.